 These insights encourage organizations to harness both the moral argument—authentic and lasting effects—and the business argument—better financial performance—for ED&I. Equity, diversity, and inclusion have become prerequisites for modern business success.

 The business case for ED&I connects equity, diversity and inclusion practices to business innovation.
 Because we live in an era defined by rapid change, the ability to adapt and innovate in business is more critical than ever.
 ED&I practices can help create the innovative workforce coveted by companies today.

 Diverse perspectives aid the empathizing and brainstorming stages of innovation, for example.
 Companies that improve the quantity and quality of ideas can create better products and services more relevant to customers.
 As a result, ED&I provides companies with the opportunity to foster an inclusive and enticing work culture that will subsequently perform better than before.
 Not surprisingly, ED&I has become just as vital to modern business success as something like customer-centricity.

 Six years before writing the famous 'Letter From Birmingham City Jail,' MLK spoke about inequality to an audience in Montgomery, Alabama.
 He stated: “Life's most persistent and urgent question is, 'what are you doing for others?'”
 Societal contribution is at the center of ED&I; it infers an inherent good in helping others beyond personal gains.

-Over the following weeks, we'll be examining the relationship between ED&I and design thinking in our three-part blog series, 'Exploring ED&I.' Discover how design thinking principles correlate with the building blocks of ED&I and learn how HCD can help in applying ED&I policies to company culture, services and products.
+Over the following weeks, we'll be examining the relationship between ED&I and design thinking in our four-part blog series, 'Exploring ED&I.' Discover how design thinking principles correlate with the building blocks of ED&I and learn how HCD can help in applying ED&I policies to company culture, services and products.
 Stay Tuned!